Persola/visualize-generalized-means/README.md

+(This is a markdown version of a post originally published on Medium.
+Please forgive the awkward formatting.)

 ## Visualizing the Geometric and Harmonic Means

 Long after I learned how to _calculate_ the geometric and harmonic means, I was still unclear about what exactly they were doing for me.
 I ended up clarifying this to myself by generating a series of visualizations which I’ll show you in this post.